-AnalyticDB for PostgreSQL provides the SQL audit feature for you to view SQL details and audit SQL activities on a regular basis.
-Enabling SQL audit does not affect instance performance.
+AnalyticDB for PostgreSQL allows you to use the SQL audit feature to view SQL statement details and audit SQL statements on a regular basis.
+The SQL audit feature does not affect instance performance.

 SQL audit records all data manipulation language (DML) and data description language (DDL) operations.
-The system captures such operations by analyzing data transmitted through network protocols.
+The system captures such operations by analyzing data transmitted over network protocols.
 A few records may be lost when a large number of SQL queries are sent to database instances.

-- SQL audit records are saved for 30 days.
+- SQL audit logs are retained for 30 days.

-- By default, SQL audit is disabled for instances.
-When this feature is enabled for instances, additional fees will be incurred.
-For more information, see AnalyticDB for PostgreSQL pricing.
+- By default, the SQL audit feature is disabled.
+After this feature is enabled, you are charged additional fees.
+For more information, see AnalyticDB for PostgreSQL Pricing.

 - Log on to the AnalyticDB for PostgreSQL console.

 - In the upper-left corner of the page, select the region where the desired instance resides from the drop-down list.

 - In the left-side navigation pane of the instance details page, click Security Controls.

-- Click the SQL Audit tab, and click Enable.
+- Click the SQL Audit tab, and click Enable SQL Audit.

 - In the message that appears, click OK to enable the SQL audit feature.

-- After you enable the SQL audit feature, you can query SQL information based on conditions such as Select Time Range, DB, User, and Keyword.
+- After you enable the SQL audit feature, you can query SQL information based on conditions that you specify in the Select Time Range, DB, User, and Keyword fields.

-- To disable SQL audit, click Disable SQL Audit on the SQL Audit tab.
+- To disable the SQL audit feature, click Disable SQL Audit on the SQL Audit tab.

 Related API operations